Christopher-Davenport4/datacenter-reit-analysis/README.md

 This is primarily a data engineering and business intelligence project.
 The focus is on building a working pipeline: extracting data from an API, modeling it in a relational database, transforming it with SQL and Python, and surfacing it through Power BI and Excel.
 Stock data is the domain, but this is not a rigorous equity analysis.
 A professional assessing REITs would use measures like beta, Sharpe ratio, drawdown, and benchmark comparison, which are out of scope here and planned for a future project.

-## A note on authorship

-I wrote all of the code, SQL, and DAX in this project myself.
-I used Claude as a guide to talk through concepts, debug, and pressure test design decisions, but it did not write the code for me.
-The reasoning behind the major decisions is documented in `METHODOLOGY.md` and `PROJECT_CHANGES_LOG.md`.

 ---

 ## Research question